 when inspecting their terrier.

-There is quite a variation in size within this group.
+There is quite a variation of size within this group - in other words something for everyone!
 From the very small Cairn and West Highland Terriers,

 to the king of Terriers - The Airedale.